jurentie/old_portfolio/_posts/2018-07-23-how-i-started-my-blog.markdown

 In order to use Jekyll you will need Ruby and Ruby Gems.
 Below is how to install Ruby depending on your environment.

 ### Windows: ###
-When working in a Windows environment I use a terminal emulator [cmder](http://cmder.net/) which runs [git for windows](https://git-scm.com/download/win).
+When working in a Windows environment I use a terminal emulator [cmder](http://cmder.net/) which runs [git for windows](https://git-scm.com/downloads).
 With these already in place all you have to do to start using Ruby/Ruby gems is to download and run the Ruby installer found [here](https://rubyinstaller.org/).

 During installation you should select `Add Ruby executables to your PATH` or else you will have to manually edit `PATH`.

 ![image-center]({{ '/images/ruby-install.png' | absolute_url }}){: .align-center}

-To edit your `PATH` in Windows 10 search "Edit the system environment variables > Select *Advanced* from *System Properties* > Click on *Environment Variables...* > Under *System variables* select *`PATH`* > Click *Edit* > Click *New* and add the path to where Ruby was installed ex: `C:\Ruby24-x64\bin`.
+To edit your `PATH` in Windows 10 search "Edit the system environment variables" > Select that tab *Advanced* from the *System Properties* window > Click on *Environment Variables...* > Under *System variables* select *`PATH`* > Click *Edit* > Click *New* and add the path to where Ruby was installed ex: `C:\Ruby24-x64\bin`.

 After following the above instructions you should be able to open a terminal and run ruby.
 Check by running the command `$ ruby -v` to see the version.

 ### Linux (Ubuntu): ###
-When working in Linux I use the Ubuntu distribution.
+I like to work in the Ubuntu distribution of Linux.
 To install Ruby in Ubuntu run the following from the command line:
 ```
 $ sudo apt-get install ruby-full
 ```